AllenInstitute/All-active-Workflow/Human/PC/README.md

-directory structure for the scripts to work:
+### Directory structure for the scripts to work:

-Put the .nwb and .swc file in a directory named 'cell_types'
+* Put the .nwb and .swc file in a directory named 'cell_types'

-Then run starter_optim.py
+* Then run starter_optim.py

-This will create the following directory structure:
+#### Make sure you have the following directory structure:

 ./--|                   |
     |----cell_types-----|--*.nwb